 Lexington Green is a good starting point for your visit.
 This small town is home to the Belfry that sounded the alarm in 1775 to call the militia to fight.
 Here, you’ll also find John Hancock’s childhood home or Buckman’s Tavern.
 In Concord, make sure you visit the Old North Bridge.

-You can also find Walden Pond, made famous by writer Henry Thoreau, and Louisa May Alcott’s “Orchard House”.
+You can also find Walden Pond, made famous by writer Henry David Thoreau, and Louisa May Alcott’s “Orchard House”.
 There’s a lot to see during a day trip to Lexington and Concord, so make sure you leave early in the day to give yourself ample time.

 Salem

 You’ve most likely heard of Salem, Massachusetts due to its famous 1692 witch trials.
 Salem is only about 30 minutes from Boston, so it’s an easy day trip.
-You can easily reach it by taking the commuter train that connects the cities, a high speed ferry or an organised day tour.
+You can easily reach it by taking the commuter train that connects the cities, a high-speed ferry or an organised day tour.

 During your day in Salem, make sure to visit the Salem Witch Trials Memorial, Peabody Essex Museum, the Old Town Hall, and the Witch House.
 You can end your day with a visit to Winter Island Park and Lighthouse.